lonepie/reverse-soxy/README.md

 - **Agent via Relay**: dials into the Relay on behalf of the Agent, establishing a secure tunnel via the relay.
 - Graceful shutdown (SIGINT/SIGTERM) and automatic reconnect/backoff.
 - Simple YAML configuration override.
-- Zero external dependencies beyond the Go standard library and `gopkg.in/yaml.v3`.

 ## Installation